yi-jiayu/terraform-provider-telegram/website/docs/r/bot_webhook.html.markdown

 The following arguments are supported:

 * `url` - (Required) The webhook URL.
-* `certificate` - (Optional) A PEM-encoded public key to be used with self-signed certificates.
+* `certificate` - (Optional) A string containing a PEM-encoded public key to be used with self-signed certificates.
 * `max_connections` - (Optional) Maximum allowed number of simultaneous
   connections to the webhook for update delivery, 1-100.
 Defaults to 40.
 Use lower values to limit the load on your bot‘s server, and higher values to